 Blocking or bridging can be used for a variety of purposes in deck building.
-Probably the most commonly used technique is to install small pieces of material in a zig zag pattern between the perimeter joists to create a rigid rim joist that prevents bounce and increases the strength of the rail attachment.
-Some deck builders install blocking throughout the frame to increase the strength of long joist spans to promote a more solid structure.
+Probably, the most commonly used technique is to install small pieces of material in a zig-zag pattern between the perimeter joists to create a rigid rim joist that prevents bounce and increases the strength of the rail attachment.
+Some deck builders install blocking throughout the frame to increase the strength of long joist spans and promote a more solid structure.

 Often times, scrap materials from your framing lumber may be used for blocking.
 Always make sure that this material is either pressure-treated or naturally resistant to decay.

 Another blocking technique involves laying the blocking level with the tops of the joists to create a solid surface around the perimeter to support a picture frame or racetrack perimeter board.
 Blocking can also be used in this manner down the center of a deck to provide support for a division board, a zipper pattern or herring bone pattern.
 Most creative decking styles like parquet etc. will require some blocking.

 Install blocking or bridging between joists at mid-span to reduce bounce.
 Install blocking along the perimeter rim joists to strengthen guardrails.